 - 1.1.
-Telecommunications providers on the Isle of Man are licensed by the Communications Commission to provide telecommunications services of any kind (Full Operators), or to provide only internet and internet-related services (ISPs).
-Currently, Manx Telecom and Sure are licensed as Full Operators, while five operators (Domicilium, Manx Computer Bureau, BlueWave, Continent 8 and Wi-Manx) are licensed as ISPs. - 1.2.
-At present, Full Operators are charged higher licence fees than ISPs.
-This is due to what historically has been a key distinction between the two classes of operators-Full Operators are licensed to provide fixed/mobile voice services as well as data services, while ISPs are only licensed to provide data services.
-(There may also have been a desire to encourage the development of internet-based services, with Manx Telecom already being established.) - 1.3.
-However, the significance of this licensing distinction is rapidly diminishing as all telecommunications services increasingly take the form of data.
+The Isle of Man's telecommunications providers are licensed by the Communications Commission to provide telecommunications services of any kind (Full Operators), or to provide only internet and internet-related services (ISPs).
+When the 12 September Consultation was published, Manx Telecom and Sure were licensed as Full Operators, while five operators (Domicilium, Manx Computer Bureau, BlueWave, Continent 8 and Wi-Manx) were licensed as ISPs.
+However, Wi-Manx became a Full Operator on 5 November 2014 after applying for a licence modification. - 1.2.
+Full Operators are currently charged higher licence fees than ISPs.
+This is due to what historically has been a key distinction between the two classes of operators-Full Operators are licensed to provide fixed/mobile voice services as well as data services, while ISPs are only licensed to provide data services. - 1.3.
+The significance of this licensing distinction is rapidly diminishing as all telecommunications services increasingly take the form of data.
 Next-generation network (NGN) technology, currently being rolled out worldwide, uses the same network to transport all information and services (voice, data, and all sorts of media such as video) in the same way-as data 'packets'.
 For example, VoIP (voice over IP) is a form of voice communication that uses data packets to deliver voice telephony services, and is considered a data service.
-Thus, ISPs can compete with full operators in the fixed-line voice market (although they do not have access to geographic number ranges-see below). - 1.4.
+Thus, ISPs can compete with full operators in the fixed-line voice market, although they do not have direct access to geographic number ranges. - 1.4.
 The historically limited scope of ISP activities also meant that ISP licences were simpler and involved less time and resources to administer.
 This may have been an additional justification for lower licence fees. - 1.5.
 Because ISPs can now compete in markets that were previously only accessible to Full Operators, the disparity in licence fees creates a non-level playing field, potentially putting Full Operators at a disadvantage.
 The increasing scope and complexity of services offered by ISPs also weakens the argument that lower ISP licensing fees are justified by lower administrative cost. - 1.6.
-This consultation discusses the regulatory basis for differentiating between licensed activities for Full Operators and ISPs, and explains some key differences in permitted activities.
-The current fee structure is explained, and the options of maintaining the current structure, classifying all operators as Full Operators, or adjusting ISP fees are explored.
-The reasoning for the latter option is provided and an increase in ISP fees is proposed.
-This consultation seeks views on the Commission's proposal.
+This response to consultation is concerned with the Commission's proposal, as set out in the 12 September Consultation, to increase the licence fee paid by the Island's ISPs.
+Consultation responses were received from Domicilium, Manx Telecom and two members of the public.
+Non-confidential versions of these responses are available on the Commission's website.
+The Commission thanks all respondents for their comments.
+This response to consultation takes into account all comments made by respondents.
+A summary of respondents' views is provided, followed by the Commission's reasoning and conclusions.